Anish-Mahambare/AZK-AI/README.md

 # AZK-AI

-A Neural Network that indetinfies between belingent and malicious cancer images
+A model that indetinfies between belingent and malicious cancer images

+more tbd